 Although it failed to bring the preferred flavors to the coffee industry.
 But Robusta’s real mission lies not in its taste, but in its genome; Robusta’s victory lies in the fact that it has produced the Timor Hybrid coffee tree – the result of this natural hybridization that has given Arabica the world’s first rust resistant genome.

-While Arabica has a variety of commercial uses, ranging from low-quality instant coffee to regular coffee, high-quality coffee in second-wave stores, or even specialty coffees. produce.
+While Arabica has a variety of commercial uses, ranging from low-quality instant coffee to regular coffee, high-quality coffee in second-wave stores, or even specialty coffees, produce.
 On the contrary, Robusta has always been considered in the low-end category of the market.
-In fact, its price is only half that of Arabica and it is mainly used for instant coffee.
+Its price is only half that of Arabica, and it is mainly used for instant coffee.

-In its history, Robusta was not even recognized as a true coffee when compared to Arabica.
-It was only in the 1950s when instant coffee firms raced for profits by reducing the proportion of Arabica coffee in their products, that Robusta was taken seriously.
+In its history, Robusta was not even recognized as an actual coffee compared to Arabica.
+It was only in the 1950s when instant coffee firms raced for profits by reducing the proportion of Arabica coffee in their products that Robusta was taken seriously.
 Then, it was not until 1960 that the New York Sugar and Coffee Exchange lifted the ban on importing Robusta coffee long before that.

-For the instant coffee industry, price is far more important than taste, and the global reliance on coffee as an “instant” use product helps Robusta account for about 40% of the coffee produced worldwide. world every year.
-This percentage is somewhat variable, due to fluctuations in price and demand.
-For example, rising global coffee prices could lead to more Robusta production, as large multinational coffee companies may need to find cheaper alternatives to Arabica.
+For the instant coffee industry, price is far more important than taste.
+The global reliance on coffee as an “instant” use product helps Robusta account for about 40% of the coffee produced worldwide.
+World every year.
+This percentage is somewhat variable due to fluctuations in price and demand.
+For example, rising global coffee prices could lead to more Robusta production, as sizeable multinational coffee companies may need cheaper alternatives to Arabica.

 - The World Atlas of Coffee: From Beans to Brewing – Coffees Explored, Explained and Enjoyed Book by James Hoffmann.